Presidents on July 4: Some chill, some get in your face | New Country 923

 1987: Ronald Reagan, at Camp David, makes a straight political statement in his July 4 radio address, pitching an economic “bill of rights” and Robert Bork for the Supreme Court.
 On a Saturday, it served as his weekly radio address, which he and other modern presidents used for their agendas.

-2008: George W. Bush, like several presidents before him, hosts a naturalization ceremony.
+2008: Bush, like several presidents before him, hosts a naturalization ceremony.
 More than 70 people from 30 countries are embraced as new citizens.

 2010: Barack Obama brings 1,200 service members to the South Lawn for a barbecue.
 The father of a July 4 baby, Malia, he would joke that she always thought the capital fireworks were for her.